act-rules/act-rules.github.io/_rules/audio-as-media-alternative-afb423.md

 This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.

+No [user stylesheets](https://drafts.csswg.org/css-cascade/#cascade-origin-user) are used and no changes to the [user agent default style sheet](https://drafts.csswg.org/css-cascade/#cascade-origin-ua) are in place, otherwise the test cases might have different outcomes of the ones presented here.

 ## Accessibility Support

 There are no major accessibility support issues known for this rule.